Understanding Addiction Recovery

 The duration of detoxification varies depending on the substance abused and the individual's unique circumstances.
 It can range from a few days to several weeks.
 Throughout this process, medical professionals closely monitor the individual's progress and adjust the treatment plan as needed.

 Detoxification is just the initial step in addiction recovery.
-After completing the detoxification process, individuals are encouraged to continue their treatment journey through comprehensive rehabilitation programs that address the underlying causes of addiction and provide ongoing support for long-term recovery.
+After completing the detoxification process, individuals are encouraged to continue their treatment through rehabilitation programs that address the underlying causes of addiction and provide ongoing support for long-term recovery.

 Medication-Assisted Treatment